-How do I set up the AWS CLI so that I can work with a DynamoDB table on Amazon EC2?
+How do I set up the AWS CLI so that I can work with an Amazon DynamoDB table on Amazon EC2?

-How do I configure the AWS Command Line Interface (AWS CLI) for working with Amazon DynamoDB tables on Amazon Elastic Compute Cloud (Amazon EC2)?
+I want to configure the AWS Command Line Interface (AWS CLI) for working with Amazon DynamoDB tables on Amazon Elastic Compute Cloud (Amazon EC2).

 Create an AWS Identity and Access Management (IAM) role